kampersanda/goodname/README.md

 this tool enumerates name candidates forming subsequences of the description (i.e., *abbreviation*).

-For example, given description "Character-wise Double-array Dictionary" of your software, this tool will suggest some name candidates such as "crawdad" and "cheddar" that are contained in a word dictionary.
+For example, given description "Character-wise Double-array Dictionary" of your software, this tool will suggest some name candidates such as "crawdad" and "cheddar".

 ## Web App